Dart-o-s/aos_fc/plan.md

 https://pub.dev/documentation/gesture_x_detector/latest/

 ## normal backlog
+    [ ] OPEN intent_ns: ^2.0.0 fix it on github, after upgrading to high level Kotlin, it does not compiler\

     [X] DONE 2025-04-14 17:44 find "com.example.sample" and replace it with "priv.aos.aos_fc"
     [ ] Check for scrollable Bottom Action Bar
         - Is a custom bar, probably not worth it ATM for this app